LennoxLiu/Software-practical-UM-Bridge-on-HPC/server-on-SLURM/README.md

 > The script of SLURM job will create  a file named "hostname.txt", and write the hostname of the computing node( main server) into it.
 >
-> The main server will submit a new basic SLURM job whenever it receives a evaluation request.
+> The main server will submit a new basic SLURM job whenever it receives an evaluation request.

 ## How to run client on Helix